Qwerasdzxc/RAF-Airlines-Mobile-application/README.md

-RAF-Airlines-Mobile-application
+RAF Airlines Mobile application
 ============

-Flutter application built in parallel with RAF Airlines Spring microservice application.
+**Flutter** application built in parallel with RAF Airlines Spring microservice application.

 The system consists of 3 main services.
 These services include the User service for authentication and authorization.
 Flight service that is responsible for searching flights and airplanes.